Zoarial94/PS-AddressBook/README.md

 **Notes:**

--All members pushed changes to branches of repository, then merged onto the [develop branch](https://github.com/Zoarial94/PS-AddressBook/tree/develop).
+- All members pushed changes to branches of repository, then merged onto the [develop branch](https://github.com/Zoarial94/PS-AddressBook/tree/develop).

--All members used [Trello](https://trello.com/b/UNPzDRwa/agile-board) to see progress, bring up concerns, and make updates.
+- All members used [Trello](https://trello.com/b/UNPzDRwa/agile-board) to see progress, bring up concerns, and make updates.